Offline Reinforcement Learning via Linear-Programming with Error-Bound Induced Constraints: Introduction

-\paragraph{Contributions.} We propose LP-based offline RL algorithms with optimal (in terms of sample size) $O(1/\sqrt{n})$ sample complexity, under partial data coverage and general function approximation, and without any behavioral regularization as \cite{zhan2022offline}.
-In particular, first, we obtain the $O(1/\sqrt{n})$ optimal rate under the standard single-policy concentrability (SPC) assumption \citep{rashidinejad2021bridging}, with some completeness-type assumption on the function class.
+\paragraph{Contributions.} We propose LP-based offline RL algorithms with optimal (in terms of sample size $n$) $O(1/\sqrt{n})$ sample complexities, under partial data coverage and general function approximation, and without any behavioral regularization \citep{zhan2022offline}.
+In particular, first, we obtain the $O(1/\sqrt{n})$ optimal rate under the standard single-policy concentrability (SPC) assumption \citep{rashidinejad2021bridging}, with some completeness-type assumption on the function class, for infinite-horizon discounted MDPs.
 Second, our result leads to the near-optimal rate of $O(\sqrt{|S|}/((1-\gamma)\sqrt{n}))$ when reducing to the tabular case, improving even the state-of-the-art tabular-case result \citep{rashidinejad2021bridging}.
-Most general function approximation get a loose bound upon such a reduction.
-Third, with only the realizability assumption, we obtain $O(1/({\tt{Gap}} \cdot\sqrt{n}))$ rate under a partial coverage assumption that is a slight variant of standard SPC, where {\tt{Gap}} denotes the minimal difference between the values of the best action and the second-best one among all states.
-Finally, note that our algorithms inherit the favorable computational tractability as other LP-based offline RL algorithms \citep{zhan2022offline,rashidinejad2022optimal}.
-Inspired by novel error bounds, our techniques involve adding validity constraints of the occupancy measure in the first case, and a lower bound on the density ratio in the second case.
+Most results for the general function approximation case yield a loose bound from such a reduction.
+Third, the framework can also be readily generalized to handle \emph{average-reward} MDPs, attaining one of the first sample complexity results of offline RL in this setting.
+Fourth, with only the realizability assumption, we obtain $O(1/({\texttt{Gap}} \cdot\sqrt{n}))$ rate under a partial data coverage assumption that is a variant of standard SPC, where {\texttt{Gap}} denotes the minimal difference between the values of the best action and the second-best one among all states.
+Note that our algorithms inherit the favorable computational tractability as other LP-based offline RL algorithms \citep{zhan2022offline,rashidinejad2022optimal}, with basic and neat analysis.
+Key to our algorithms is to add proper \emph{constraints} in the LP, inspired by a few novel \emph{error bounds} of the LP-based offline formulation (see detailed discussions next).
+Finally, we generalize our framework to several other scenarios in a unified fashion, including those {with sparse state-visitation by the optimal policy}, with unknown behavior policy and no-coverage of the optimal policy, and contextual bandits (as a special case of MDPs) without the aforementioned completeness assumption.